Updated on October 7, 2022.

 Strokes are sometimes called “brain attacks.”
 They occur when there is an interruption in the supply of oxygen and blood to the brain.
 When a stroke occurs, brain tissue begins to die within minutes, which is why timely treatment is essential for preventing serious and permanent damage.

 There are several varieties of stroke.
-The most common type is ischemic, which occurs when a blood vessel is blocked, usually by a blood clot.
-Hemorrhagic strokes occur when a blood vessel in the brain ruptures.
+The most common type is ischemic stroke, which occurs when blood and oxygen to the brain is cut off and is usually caused by a clot that blocks a blood vessel in the brain.
+Hemorrhagic strokes occur when a blood vessel in the brain ruptures and bleeds into the brain.
 There is a third type of stroke known as a transient ischemic attack (TIA), or mini-stroke.
 A TIA occurs when there is a temporary blockage of a blood vessel that lasts only a few minutes.
-TIAs are sometimes called “warning strokes” because they are often followed by a stroke with permanent damage.
+TIAs are sometimes called “warning strokes” because they may be followed by a stroke with permanent damage.

 What you can do to reduce your risk

 - Eat a balanced diet that includes plenty of vegetables, fruits, whole grains, and lean protein.
-Eat fewer processed foods (such as chips, sweets, and fast food) and avoid trans fat.
-Consider seeing a dietitian or a diabetes educator if you need help developing an eating plan that works for you.
+Eat fewer processed foods (such as chips, sweets, and fast food) and avoid salt, saturated fat (which is solid at room temperature, like butter), and trans fat (often found in junk food).
+Consider seeing a diabetes educator if you need help developing an eating plan that works for you.
+If you have questions about diabetes education and whether your insurance covers, talk with your healthcare provider (HCP)

 - If you’re overweight or obese, work toward achieving a healthy weight.
 Even losing 5 to 7 percent of your body weight can lower your blood sugar levels and triglycerides.

 - It’s important to limit or avoid drinking alcohol.
-Drink more water.
+Water is a healthy alternative to juices and sugary drinks.

-- Move more.
+- Move more, as you are able.
 Most adults should get at least 30 minutes a day of moderate-intensity exercise, such as brisk walking, five days a week.
 Check with your healthcare provider (HCP) about the right level of exercise for you.

 - Do not smoke.
 If you do smoke, quit.
 Smoking significantly increases your risk of type 2 diabetes complications.

 Always follow the blood sugar monitoring schedule and treatment plan prescribed by your HCP.
-Have your ABC numbers (A1C, blood pressure, cholesterol) checked regularly.
-Some people with type 2 diabetes may also need to see a cardiologist to more closely monitor their heart health and some take medications to protect their heart and brain.
+Have your ABC numbers (A1C [an estimate of your blood sugar levels over the past 3 months], blood pressure, cholesterol) checked regularly.
+Some people with type 2 diabetes may also need to take medications to protect their heart and brain, and see a cardiologist to more closely monitor their heart health.